aspenmesh/istio-vet/pkg/vetter/invalidserviceforjwtpolicy/README.md

 # Invalid Service For JWT Authentication Policy

-The `InvalidServiceForJWTPolicy` vetter inspects the port names defined in the Authentication Policies target Service and generates notes if they are missing the following Istio recognized port protocol prefixes:
+The `InvalidServiceForJWTPolicy` vetter inspects the Authentication Policies and looks for the following misconfigurations:

+- Invalid target service port names - Generates notes if the target service is missing the following Istio recognized port protocol prefixes:
-* http
+    - http
-* http2
+    - http2
-* https
+    - https
+- Missing target service - Generates a note if the target service can not be found in the same namespace as the Authentication Policy.

 ## Notes Generated